JasperAlexander/ai-utils/apps/ai-chat/README.md

 # ai-chat

-An app that allows users to chat with AI using the OpenAI API.
+A Next.js app that allows users to chat with AI using the OpenAI API.
 Features:

 - Add files to your messages.
 The plain text is extracted and added to the prompt following the OpenAI best practises on seperating instruction and context.
 - Receive messages in a stream.
 - View messages in markdown with code syntax highlighting.
 - Resend, edit, remove and copy messages.
-- Categorize chats.
+- Categorize and save chats (to a MongoDB database).
-- Save chats to a MongoDB database.
+- Create and collaborate on projects.

 ## Getting started